 If I was a college student or a worker in the downtown Baltimore area, I would probably stop by Mediterranean Halal Food Cart multiple times a week for the delicious chicken and lamb along with the spicy red sauce and creamy white sauce.

 While Baltimore isn’t the most expensive city I have been to, I would be hard pressed to find a better value in the city than found at Mediterranean Halal Food Cart.
 The prices were fair, the portions were huge, and the food tasted great.
+And, there was just something special about eating delicious food at a food cart.

 - Huge portions